anton-jeran/MESH2IR/README.md

 Codes are available inside **train** folder.

-Download the **GWA dataset**(https://gamma.umd.edu/researchdirections/sound/gwa) for 100 different meshes using the following command.
+Download the [**GWA dataset**](https://gamma.umd.edu/researchdirections/sound/gwa) for 100 different meshes using the following command.
 Note that this is a subset of data that is used to train MESH2IR.
-You can get the full dataset using the following **link**(https://gamma.umd.edu/researchdirections/sound/gwa).
+You can get the full dataset using the following [**link**](https://gamma.umd.edu/researchdirections/sound/gwa).
 You need to get 3D-FRONT license before downloading using this [**link**](https://dlr-rm.github.io/BlenderProc/examples/datasets/front_3d/README.html?msclkid=f7bd359dc76411eca640dbcac3538f68).

 ```
 source download_data.sh